titusvi/titusvi/README.md

 Welcome to my GitHub profile! 🌟

 I love creating.
-I'm a painter and problem solver at heart, so I sometimes use coding as my canvas.
+I'm a painter and problem solver, so I sometimes use coding as my canvas.

 I'm currently developing a local community app [Lokomu](https://github.com/lokomu), with React Native and FastAPI.